okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/react-oie-mvd/index.md

 1. Return to the React Sample page and click **Login**.
 You are once again redirected to the Widget.
 2. Sign in with the credentials of the user that you enrolled earlier.
 3. The Set up Authentications page appears, which prompts you to set up either the Okta Verify or the Phone Authenticator.
 Under Phone, click **Set up**.
-4. Fill out the requested phone authentication information, verify your phone with a code, and then click **Finish** (if necessary).
+4. Fill out the requested phone authentication information, verify your phone with a code, and then click **Finish**.
 You are redirected to the React Sample's success page.
-5. Sign out of the app with the **Logout** button at the top of the page.
+5. Sign out of the app using the **Logout** button at the top of the page.

 ## Authenticator recovery

 By default, your org should have Password reset configured to be initiated with an email.
 You can try out the email password recovery flow by selecting **Forgot password?** from the Sign-In Widget.
 You are prompted for your email or username, and then an OTP code is sent to your email address.
 After you enter this code and answer a security question, you are prompted to enter in a new password.
 You are then directed to the React Sample's success page.
+Sign out of the app using the **Logout** button at the top of the page.

 ### Recovery with Okta Verify